Parichehr13/EEG-Processing/exercise8/REPORT.md

 ## WSA vs GA (Key Difference)
 - **WSA (8a):** preserves subject-specific morphology and amplitude.
 - **GA (8b):** emphasizes effects stable across subjects, typically with smoother and less noisy traces.

-## Reproducibility Notes
-- Figures were exported by running each script point-by-point with `tools/export_exercise8_by_point.m`.
-- Exports use high-resolution PNG (`600 DPI`) and enlarged canvas settings for report quality.